-During the spring and summer of 1997, the William M. Mercer Company conducted a study of the Company's compensation programs for executives.
-Based on the results of this study the Company revised its programs in several significant ways.
-For certain senior executives the Company increased the performance-related aspects of compensation, i.e., the bonus potential and stock option awards.
+During 1997, the William M. Mercer Company conducted a study of the Company's compensation programs for executives.
+Based on the results of this study, the Company revised its programs in several significant ways.
+For certain senior executives, the Company increased the performance-related aspects of compensation, i.e., the bonus potential and stock option awards.
 Also, in some instances salaries were increased.
-In light of these changes the Committee implemented similar changes with respect to the Company's Chief Executive Officer.
-The fiscal year just completed was the second year after implementation of these changes.
+The Committee then implemented similar changes with respect to the Company's Chief Executive Officer.
+The 2000 fiscal year was the third year after implementation of these changes.